Allkams/Fluid-Simulation-3D/MANUAL.md

 7. For better performace, change "Debug" to "Release" in the top section of visual studios UI.
 8. Press F5 or the button "Local Windows Debugger" to start the simulation

+## Project Usage
+When project installed and working its time to use the UI and make kaos with the simulation!

+### UI Menu: Debug INFO
+This menu give you all information you need to see the performace of the system.
+- **FPS:** Displays the current frames per seconds.
+This can not go lower than 2 fps.
+- **Number of Particles:** As the name states, this displays the selected amount of particles to simulate.
+- **SIMULATION DATA:** This collapsable header contains technical data that describes the performace of the system.
+Most parts of the code is encapsulated with a timer which this utilizes.
+    - **Simulation Status:** Shows if the simulation is running or not.
+    - **Simulation Elapsed:** The time the update function for the fluid/liquid simulation takes per frame.
+    - **Rendering Elapse:** The time it takes to render all particles.
+This is very low as this only counts the offloading to the gpu.
+    - **Color Elapsed:** How long does it take to change and update the color?
+Well, this displays that time.
+    - **Program Elapsed:** This is the deltasecond that the whole program takes to run.
+Taking 1/deltasecond will result in fps, 1/fps will result in deltasecond.
+- **PARTICLE DATA:** This is the second collapsable header and this contains information about specific particles.
+This includes a selection of a particle index and the shows the position, density, and velocity for that particle.
+No rendering have though been implemented to show this selected particle..

+### UI Menu: Values
+In this menu you can manage all depending values of the simulation.
+Here you take control over the simulation and it looks.
+- **START/STOP:** Here you can start, stop and reset the simulation.
+- **Gravity:** This boolean (true/false) value make it posible to toggle gravity on and off.
+- **Interaction Radius:** This is the surrounding sphere that desides the volume of interaction for the particles.
+This also changes the [smoothing kernels](https://github.com/Allkams/Fluid-Simulation-3D/blob/main/engine/physics/kernels.h) as they act from the interaction radius and distance between particles.
+- **Target Density:** This is the density the system/simulation will strive against.
+- **Pressure multiplier:** The multiplier that decides how much effect the pressure should have.
+The bigger the value, the more pressure applied.
+- **Near Pressure Multiplier:** Following the double density relaxsation principles from Smooth Particle Hydrodynamics we apply a near density and a near pressure to more drastic make sure we never overlap particles.
+- **Viscosity Strength:** This deside how thick the liquid should be, the closer to one, the more tension there is between particles, the lower value, the more spread the liquid will be.
+- **Gravity Scale:** Here we decide how much gravity should affect the particles.
+This alone could remove the gravity boolean.
+- **Bounding Volume:** As this is not a open world simulation, this value desides the volume and area the simulation can be inside.
+- **Colors:** This collapsable header have 4 collapsable headers inside of it.
+And the only purpose this have is to make the display more useful to give the possibility to see what happens while simulating.

 ## Dependencies
 Lorem ipsum